-¶1 Held: The appellate court affirmed, concluding the trial court's order terminating respondent's parental rights was not against the manifest weight of the evidence.

-¶ 2 Respondent, Jed L., filed an appeal from the trial court's combined order terminating his parental rights to his minor children, M.L. (born September 4, 2017) and R.L. (born January 25, 2020).
+- ¶ 1 Held: The appellate court affirmed, concluding the trial court's order terminating respondent's parental rights was not against the manifest weight of the evidence. - Respondent, Nicole L., filed an appeal from the trial court's combined order terminating her parental rights to her minor children, M.L. (born September 4, 2017) and R.L. (born January 25, 2020).
 Each minor was the subject of a separate trial court case.
-Respondent appealed in each case, raising the same two issues, namely (1) whether the court erred by finding him unfit, and (2) whether the court erred by finding it in the minor's best interest to terminate his parental rights.
+Respondent appealed in each case, raising the same two issues, namely (1) whether the court erred by finding her unfit and (2) whether the court erred by finding it in the minor's best interest to terminate her parental rights.
 We consolidated the appeals, and after our review of the record and the parties' briefs, we affirm.